 “Are you held to a fiduciary standard or suitability standard”

 What is a Fiduciary Standard?

-This is the standard that Registered Investment Advisors must uphold.
-An RIA may be an individual or a financial firm.
-The “Registered” adjective refers to being registered with either the Securities & Exchange Commission (SEC) or a state securities agency.
-RIAs have a fiduciary duty (a legal requirement) to act in the client’s best interest regardless of the level of compensation the advisor may receive as a result of recommendations or actions.
+This is the standard that Investment Advisor Representatives (IAR) must uphold.
+IARs have a fiduciary duty (a legal requirement) to act in the client’s best interest regardless of the level of compensation the advisor may receive as a result of recommendations.